-That focus on refinement over reinvention has defined Max Mara since its beginnings.
+This approach has defined Max Mara since its beginnings.
 Founded in Reggio Emilia in 1951 by Achille Maramotti, the brand became known for its precision rather than spectacle.
-While trends shifted around it, Max Mara stayed true to clean tailoring and natural fabrics.
-The brand has proven that real luxury isn’t about more, but about better.
+While trends shifted around it, Max Mara stayed true to clean tailoring and natural fabrics, proving that real luxury isn’t about more, but about better.

 Natural materials